iansampson/dissertation/Backlog.md

 ### Must
 - [ ] Write conclusion for Bergvall revision
+- [ ] Add citations to new section on “The Not Tale”
 - [ ] Write conclusion for dissertation
 - [ ] Finish abstract